Edson Hendricks: Biography

 Hendricks was born on May 22, 1945, in Lemoyne, Pennsylvania.
 He attended Herman Avenue Elementary School, Washington Heights Elementary School (both in Lemoyne, Pennsylvania, Lemoyne Middle School, and Cedar Cliff High School in Camp Hill, Pennsylvania, all in the West Shore School District.
 He graduated from the Massachusetts Institute of Technology in June, 1967 with a bachelor's degree in Electrical Engineering.
 He began graduate studies with networking pioneer J. C. R. Licklider, but, impressed by the groundbreaking computer work being done nearby at the IBM Cambridge Scientific Center (CSC), he joined their staff in March 1968.

 Hendricks left the CSC in July 1977, joining the IBM San Jose Research Laboratory.
 In 1983, unable to convince IBM management to support his networking ideas for joining VNET and TCP/IP, he left IBM and worked as an independent consultant for several years.
-He then joined the Linkabit Corporation, and later became one of the very earliest employees at ViaSat in Carlsbad, CA.
+He then joined the Linkabit Corporation, and later became one of the very earliest employees at ViaSat in Carlsbad, California.

-He now lives in San Diego, CA.
+He now lives in San Diego, California.

-Hendricks died on August 29, 2020 in Cardiff-by-the-Sea, California.
+Hendricks died on August 29, 2020, in Cardiff-by-the-Sea, California.

-Technological Innovations
+Technological innovations

-As an undergraduate, Hendricks visited the MIT student employment center where he was offered the position of computer operator, running an IBM System/360 model 65 computer.
+As an undergraduate, Hendricks visited the MIT student employment center, where he was offered the position of computer operator, running an IBM System/360 model 65 computer.

 Hendricks was rapidly promoted to systems programmer.
 When IBM added a 2250 video display to the 360/65, Hendricks looked for a project to learn how to program it.
 Upstairs in the same building, Steve Russell had created “Spacewar!,” the first computer game, using a DEC PDP-1 computer.
 Hendricks wrote his own game, also named “Spacewar!,” which was the first computer video game to run on an IBM Computer.
 For several years, MIT used Hendricks version of “Spacewar!” at their Annual Open House, making it possibly the first video game ever to be seen (and played) by the general public.

 At IBM, Hendricks worked with the team that had developed the world’s first virtual machine operating systems, CP/CMS.
 A key problem with this new software architecture was finding a way to expand the functions of the system without significantly increasing the size of the hypervisor (control program).
 Hendricks developed the concept of a service virtual machine, implemented in a simple communications system named CPREMOTE.